katemanson/Rock_Paper_Scissors_Lizard_Spock/README.md

 ##Summary

 This started out as a pair programming lab exercise from Week 7 of the immersive coding course at [CodeClan](https://codeclan.com/).

 I later refactored and extended it a bit; it's one of the first apps I made in Android Studio.

-* The user can choose to play either Rock, Paper, Scissors or Rock, Paper, Scissors, Lizard, Spock against the app.
-(The Lizard, Spock version became well known after it was [Sheldon Coopered](https://www.youtube.com/watch?v=iSHPVCBsnLw), but apparently came about quite a while before that; the originator, Sam Kass, has a [page about it](http://www.samkass.com/theories/RPSSL.html).)
+* The user can choose to play either 'Rock, Paper, Scissors' or 'Rock, Paper, Scissors, Lizard, Spock' against the app.
+(The 'Lizard, Spock' version became well known after it was [Sheldon Coopered](https://www.youtube.com/watch?v=iSHPVCBsnLw), but apparently came about quite a while before that; the originator, Sam Kass, has a [page about it](http://www.samkass.com/theories/RPSSL.html).)
 * The user chooses their weapon; so does the app.
 * Wins, losses and draws are counted.